Key Takeaways

 Personal Loans to Purchase a Vehicle

-You can use the proceeds from a personal loan in any way you choose — including as a bad credit auto loan.
+You can use the proceeds from a personal loan in any way you choose, including to purchase a vehicle — although the interest rate may be much higher.
 Your single loan request will travel to all of the network’s partner lenders that you qualify to work with.
-Within seconds, you’ll receive an email that may contain multiple loan offers from which to choose.
+Within seconds, you can receive an email that may contain multiple loan offers from which to choose.

 If you receive an offer you like, you can accept the loan terms and have money deposited into your bank account by the next day.
-You can use that money to purchase your new vehicle.
+You can use that money to purchase your new — or pre-owned — vehicle.

 - Personal loans from $500 to $35,000